I. Why Steel “Type” Matters in Cross-Border Procurement

 Q3.
 When should I not use low carbon steel?

-Low carbon steel is not ideal for parts that must resist extreme wear without surface treatment, or where very high hardness is needed, such as cutting edges and heavy-duty springs.
-In those cases, medium or high carbon steels, or alloy steels, may be better options.
+Low carbon steel is not ideal for parts that require very high hardness or extreme wear resistance without surface treatment, such as cutting edges or heavy-duty springs.

 Q4.
 Is low carbon steel suitable for cabinets and enclosures?

 Yes.
-For indoor cabinets, CR low carbon steel with powder coating is a standard solution.
-For outdoor enclosures, galvanized low carbon steel (HDG, EG, or GA) plus coating usually offers much better long-term corrosion resistance.
+For indoor cabinets, CR low carbon steel with powder coating is common.
+For outdoor enclosures, galvanized low carbon steel plus coating usually offers better corrosion resistance.

 Q5.
-How should I describe low carbon steel in an RFQ to a supplier?
+How should I describe low carbon steel in an RFQ?

-Instead of only writing “low carbon steel”, consider including:
+Instead of writing only “low carbon steel,” include:

 XII.
 Buyer’s Practical Checklist Before Issuing an RFQ

-Before you send an RFQ or confirm a drawing, consider:
+Before sending an RFQ or confirming a drawing, buyers should consider:

-• How sensitive is the project to material cost versus performance?
+Is the project more sensitive to cost or performance?

-Mapping these questions to the decision models above gives you a clear starting point for specifying the correct type of low carbon steel.
+Mapping these answers to the decision models above gives you a practical starting point for choosing the right low carbon steel type.

 XIII.
 Conclusion